ftheberge/Graph_and_Hypergraph_References/README.md

 # Graph-aware measure for comparing graph partitions

+We propose variations of commonly used measures to compare node partitions that consider the fact that the nodes are linked by edges; we also show complementarity of graph-aware and graph-agnostic measures.

 * (2021) V. Poulin and F. Theberge, "Comparing Graph Clusterings: Set partition measures vs. Graph-aware measures," in IEEE Transactions on Pattern Analysis and Machine Intelligence, vol.43(6). https://doi.org/10.1109/TPAMI.2020.3009862 and https://ieeexplore.ieee.org/document/9142444.
 Pre-print (2018): https://arxiv.org/abs/1806.11494

 ### Code: